Setup Nginx reverse proxy and force redirect HTTP to HTTPS

 }

-Create symlink for configuration file:
+Creating symlink for configuration file:

 sudo ln -s /etc/nginx/sites-available/your-project.com /etc/nginx/sites-enabled

-Test new configurations:
+Test newly created configurations:

 sudo nginx -t